armbian/build/documentation/user-faq.md

 Important: Make sure you use a **good & reliable** SD card.
 If you encounter boot troubles or simply as a measure of precaution, check them with [F3](http://oss.digirati.com.br/f3/) or [H2testw](http://www.heise.de/download/h2testw.html).

-Also important: SD cards are optimised for sequential reads/writes as it's commong in digital cameras.
+Also important: SD cards are optimised for sequential reads/writes as it's common in digital cameras.
 This is what the *speed class* is about.
-And while you should not buy any card rated less than *class 10* you should also take care to choose one that is known to show high random I/O performance (see this [benchmarked comparison](http://www.jeffgeerling.com/blogs/jeff-geerling/raspberry-pi-microsd-card)) since this is way more performance relevant when used with any SBC.
+And while you shouldn't buy any card rated less than *class 10* today you should especially take care to choose one that is known to show high random I/O performance since this is way more performance relevant when used with any SBC (see [this](http://www.jeffgeerling.com/blogs/jeff-geerling/raspberry-pi-microsd-card) or [this](http://thewirecutter.com/reviews/best-microsd-card/) or benchmarked comparison for example).

 # How to boot?